Pelosi shreds Trump’s speech. Right there on the podium.

 “It was a manifesto of mistruths,” Pelosi told reporters as she left the Capitol.
 The ripping was not planned, according to a person close to the Democratic speaker who was unauthorized to speak publicly.

+Even as Republican criticism piled up on Wednesday, Pelosi dug in on the speech-shredding.

+“I felt very liberated last night,” Pelosi told House Democrats in their private caucus meeting, according to a Democrat aide in the room, who spoke on condition of anonymity to discuss the remarks.

-Republicans dismissed her display, on the eve of Trump’s acquittal in the Senate impeachment trial, like a tantrum.
+Republicans dismissed her display, on the eve of Trump’s acquittal in the Senate impeachment trial, as a tantrum.

-“She might as well rip up any plans for attracting independent voters,” Trump campaign spokesman Tim Murtaugh said.
-“Pelosi and the Democrats sat on their hands through all of the good news for Americans in that speech.”
+Vice President Mike Pence, who sat to Pelosi’s right during the speech, said Wednesday that he did not see when she tore up the speech.
+He joined fellow Republicans in criticizing her behavior.

+“I found out just a few moments later, and I think it was a new low,” he said Wednesday on “Fox & Friends.”
+“I wasn’t sure if she was ripping up the speech or ripping up the Constitution.”

 Tearing the speech gave Pelosi the last visual word over Trump, who had spoken to the House from a position of strength.
 He arrived in the chamber with the full force of the Republican Party behind him.
 She is leading a party in the throes of a divisive presidential nomination fight that had botched the kickoff Iowa caucuses only the night before.
 The House had impeached Trump on her watch.
 But the Senate was poised to acquit him.

-Note: This story has been corrected to show Limbaugh was given the Medal of Freedom, not the Medal of Honor.